MichaelCurrin/emadmasroor.github.io/research.md

 For instance, I am using point vortex models to study the stability of vortex streets and the forces exerted on vortex-shedding bluff bodies.

+## Side Projects

+### Computational Fluid Dynamics with Julia
+I am working on a small finite-volume solver of the 2-dimensional incompressible Navier-Stokes equations in the newly-developed programming language, [Julia](https://julialang.org/).
+Julia is a versatile programming language that solves the "two-language problem" by combining the user-friendly syntax of Python/MATLAB with the low-level processing power of C++ and Fortran.
+I will be posting the associated code to Github once the project is complete.

 [jekyll-organization]: https://github.com/jekyll